leolanese/Angular-Zoneless-Signals/README.md

 # Angular (19+) `ZoneLess`, `stand-alone`, Agnostic `Web Components` and `Signals`

-> Web components are best when you need true reusability, encapsulation, and framework-agnostic UI.
+> Web components are best when we need true reusability, encapsulation, and framework-agnostic UI.

 ## Goal

-- Setup zoneless, using stand-alone, web-components and share values across them using signals
+- Setup zoneless Angular using standalone components, web components, and signals to share values across components.
-- Use `inject-CD-blink` to visialise CD cycle.
-Then every time Angular runs change detection for AppComponent, TestComponent, or Test2Component, the DOM for that component will blink while user interact with the UI (e.g., click increment buttons, change inputs).
+- Use injectCdBlink to visualize change detection cycles.
+Whenever a signal (tracked by an effect in a component) changes, Angular will run change detection for that component, and the DOM for that component will blink (not the whole App).
+This helps us see, in real time, which components are being checked as we interact with the UI (e.g., clicking increment buttons, changing inputs).

 ## Demo